Quantum reaction-limited reaction-diffusion dynamics of annihilation processes: Quantum reaction-limited annihilation dynamics

+as anticipated in Eq.~\eqref{eq:q_react_lim_3} of the Introduction.
+Note that the decay exponent $0.25$ is an approximate value obtained from the numerical calculation of $\delta_{\mathrm{eff}}(\tau)$.
+It is in this sense different from the $1/2$ exponent for $2A\to \emptyset$ in \eqref{eq:2ann_GGE_FS}, which is an analytical result, as explained previously.
 Remarkably, in the quantum reaction-limited regime, the power-law decay exponent is different from the mean-field prediction ($1/2$) even in $d=d_c=1$.
 This contrasts the classical RD dynamics, where the power-law decay is always determined by the mean-field exponent $1/2$, both in the reaction-limited regime \eqref{eq:MF_rate_equation} and in the diffusion-limited one \eqref{eq:diffusion_limited_3ann}.
-In the latter case \eqref{eq:diffusion_limited_3ann}, deviations from the mean-field are solely given by the logarithmic correction $\sim (\ln \Omega t)^{1/2}$, the exponent of the algebraic decay $(\Omega t)^{-1/2}$ still being equal to $1/2$.
-The appearance of the non mean-field exponent at $d=d_c$ is only possible in the quantum RD dynamics where quantum effects, not determined by space dimensionality, induce correlations beyond mean-field.
+In the latter case \eqref{eq:diffusion_limited_3ann}, deviations from the mean field are solely given by the logarithmic correction $\sim (\ln \Omega t)^{1/2}$, the exponent of the algebraic decay $(\Omega t)^{-1/2}$ still being equal to $1/2$.
+The appearance of the non mean-field exponent at $d=d_c$ is only possible in the quantum RD dynamics where quantum effects, not determined by space dimensionality, induce correlations beyond mean field.
 In order to observe the decay dynamics \eqref{eq:3ann_intermediate}, one, indeed, needs the simultaneous presence of quantum coherences in the initial state and the fermionic statistics.
-The latter forces the annihilation reaction to take place only among adjacent particles \eqref{eq:3annihilation}, which is reflected in the non-trivial function $f_3(k,k',q)$ in Eq.~\eqref{eq:3ann_rate_equation}.
+The latter forces the annihilation reaction to take place only among adjacent particles \eqref{eq:3annihilation}, which is reflected in the nontrivial function $f_3(k,k',q)$ in Eq.~\eqref{eq:3ann_rate_equation}.
 Ultimately, this function renders the dynamics different from the law of mass action prediction \eqref{eq:GGE_MF_3ann} for quantum coherent initial conditions.